-How often do you look through your Chinese textbooks and try to find the words that you want to know how to say in Chinese?
-Look no further because here we compile some words that are unlikely taught in most Chinese textbooks.
+How often do you look through your Chinese textbooks and try to find the words you want to know how to say in Chinese?
+Look no further because, in this post, we compile some words that are unlikely to be taught in most Chinese textbooks.
 So why learn them?
 You might ask.
-Because learning some unusual words makes your learning journey more unique and fun, and you may use them in one of your intriguing dialogues you have with your Chinese peers.
+Because learning some unusual words makes your learning journey more unique and fun, and you may use them in one of the intriguing dialogues you have with your Chinese peers.

 So, are you ready to learn them now?
 Read on!